fatbuddy/layoffs-decoded/README.md

 3. What are the employee profiles (title, department, location) impacted by recent layoffs in the tech industry?

+The folder contains:
+`airflow_dags` - This folder contains files that are used to create directed acyclic graphs (DAGs) in Airflow.
+`analysis` - This folder contains Jupyter notebooks that are used to perform various analyses on the data.
+`backend` - This folder contains the server-side code for the project, implemented using Node.js and Express.js.
+This code provides an API that can be used by the frontend code to interact with the server
+`frontend` - This folder contains the client-side code for the project, implemented using React and TypeScript.
+This code interacts with the server-side API provided by the backend code.

 How to run the code for Q3: